QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework3/Figures-in-running-result/Exercise3/scatter-plot-for-PC1-PC2-using-PCA.jpg" style="zoom:150%;" />

 Among these three figures, PC0 vs PC1, PC0 vs PC2 show more obvious separation between different queries('Alzheimers', 'cancer', 'Alzheimers and cancer').
 While PC1 vs PC2 cannot separate different queries.
-Note that the overlap(green) could be seen from PC0 vs PC1.
+Note that the overlap(showed in green) could be seen from PC0 vs PC1.

 3) For sklearn of LDA, the number of components n_components is the minimum of [number of classes - 1 and number of features].
 Since I want the n_component to be at least 2, n_classes should be at least 3.
 That is why I chose to separate my data into three classes: For Alzheimer's, target value y = 0, for Alzheimer's and cancer, target value y = 1, for cancer, target value y = 2.